Skip to content

 OpenJarvis can point vllm-pearl at a model id, but a raw Hugging Face model is not enough.
 The Pearl vLLM plugin expects a Pearl-compatible quantized model whose metadata marks mining layers for 7-bit NoisyGEMM and non-mining layers for the vanilla Pearl GEMM path.

-Target Models
+Supported Models

-Raw model Planned Pearl model Status Tracking
+Raw model Pearl model Status

 Current Validation Findings